 The other half was still wanting to go and watch local bands, go to the town for a night out, and he's older than me!!
 I just wanted to go somewhere with a good atmosphere, somewhere to sit, and the volume at a level where conversation was still possible.

-Fast forward to 40.
+Fast forward to my 40's.
 Now, me and the other half are agree that staying in is the new going out.
 We actively look forward to our nights in.
 The weather can be hot or cold, the nights light or dark, and whilst we still enjoy a night out, its to go for a meal somewhere lovely or a drink in a nice place.

 We like to be comfortable us two, and for us, a night in together watching box sets and having a drink without the worry of taxi's and queuing to us is fabulous.